kaliber5/ember-cli-yadda-opinionated/tests/dummy/app/pods/docs/labels/template.md

 In its simplest form, a label can look like: `Menu-Item`, `MenuItem` or `menu-item`.
 Any of these lables translates to `[data-test-menu-item]`.

-You can also use article.
+You can also use articles.
 They will be ignored by the addon, but will contribute to readability: `a Menu-Item` and `the Menu-Item` behave identically to `Menu-Item`.

 Resulting steps could looks like this: